 - Talk with the faculty member you are interested in working with and request a letter of support to accompany your application.

 - Submit the application to the Associate Dean for Research in the College of Nursing (HPNP Room 2201, Office for Research Support).

-- Students will be notified of decisions in March 2017.
+- Students will be notified of decisions on March 2, 2018.